Upgrade Full-Text Search

 SQL Server Management Studio : Use the Full-Text Upgrade Option of the Server Properties dialog box.
 For more information, see Manage and Monitor Full-Text Search for a Server Instance.

-One method of upgrading fulltext data from a SQL Server 2005 (9.x) database to SQL Server is to restore a full database backup to SQL Server.
+One method of upgrading fulltext data from a SQL Server 2005 (9.x) database is to restore a full database backup to a newer instance of SQL Server.

 While importing a SQL Server 2005 (9.x) full-text catalog, you can back up and restore the database and the catalog file.
 The behavior is the same as in SQL Server 2005 (9.x):